 Get started today!

-- Application requirements: Two letters of recommendation (at least one recommendation must come from a faculty member at an accredited academic institution), transcripts, and essay
+- Application requirements: Two letters of recommendation (at least one recommendation must come from a faculty member at an accredited academic institution), transcripts, minimum GPA of 3.0 (undergraduate), proof of English language proficiency, and essay

-- Deadline(s): January 15 for fall semester start
+- Deadline(s): January 15 for fall semester start.
+The application and all supporting materials are due by the listed deadline.

 - Course Requirements: 16 courses (48 credits)